Aadhaar best way to prevent money laundering, Centre tells SC

 As Venugopal replied in affirmative, the bench asked as to whether 1.2 billion citizens can do it and said the Aadhaar may pass the test of "legitimate State interest", but the doctrine of proportionality has to be satisfied.

-The bench said "biological attributes" are open ended and the authorities may expand and include some more biometric features in the Aadhaar scheme in future and asked whether it would not amount to "excessive delegation of powers" by Parliament.
+The bench said "biological attributes" are open-ended and the authorities may expand and include some more biometric features in the Aadhaar scheme in future and asked whether it would not amount to "excessive delegation of powers" by Parliament.

 Venugopal said that Aadhaar has helped in curbing the leakages in the disbursal of benefits under welfare schemes.